Jump to section

 Corrective vs Preventive Example

 Let’s say that the nonconformity is breaking your phone screen.
-Putting a screen protector or a case on your phone would be the preventive action.
+Putting a screen protector or a case on your phone would be a preventive action.
 Purchasing a phone case to prevent additional breakage would be the corrective action.

 The key here is that fixing the broken screen is neither a preventive action nor a corrective action.
 It is a solution.
 This is because corrective and preventive must be actions taken towards preventing a nonconformity from happening, not fixing the nonconformity itself.
 It is important not to confuse these actions as solutions.